Gabriel28/YoutubeSearchTestV2/README.md

 ## 🚀 YoutubeSearchTestV2
-My objective is re created the my Aivo Test V1 2019 with PHP 8 + Laravel and apply the best practices of (SOLID/TDD)
+My objective is re created the my Aivo Test V1 2019 with PHP 8 + Laravel

 ## 🚀 NEW UPDATES - SOON
+- July: Start Project